 - Shower steamers: Eucalyptus or lavender steamers bring spa vibes instantly.

-- Diffuser blends: Cedarwood + orange + clove = winter spa in a bottle.
+- Diffuser blends: Cedarwood, orange, and clove together smell like a winter spa in a bottle.

-- Fresh eucalyptus: Hang a small bundle behind the showerhead; steam releases the oils.
+- Fresh eucalyptus: Hang a small bundle behind the showerhead; the steam releases the oils.

 5. Cozy Up With a Bathroom-Safe Rug

-Yes, rugs in bathrooms are a thing—just choose wisely.
-A washable rug or indoor/outdoor runner adds warmth without worrying about drips or splashes.
+Yes, rugs in bathrooms are a thing, you just have to choose wisely.
+A washable rug or indoor/outdoor runner adds warmth without you worrying about drips or splashes.

 Try This